rolspace/www.rolandoramos.tech/_posts/2017-05-07-how-to-create-a-custom-jekyll-dockerfile.markdown

 <img class="center-block img-fluid lazyload" data-src="/assets/images/170507/jekyll-container-success-2.png" alt="Successfully run a custom gulp task in the Jekyll container" />

-That's enough to get my site running on a local container.
-The next test is to make sure I could use the container on my Windows machine.
+That was enough to get my site running on a local container.
+The next test would make sure I could use the container on my Windows machine.
 I pushed my code to the repository, and built the image on the Windows machine:

 <img class="center-block img-fluid lazyload" data-src="/assets/images/170507/jekyll-container-windows.png" width="770" height="274" alt="Successfully run the container in a Windows environment" />